christianmkg/mkgmarketingweb/_posts/2013-05-20-content-marketing-bible-creating-a-content-marketing-strategy.md

 <strong>Step #3: Export Keyword Data</strong>

-<strong></strong>One thing to notice here is how Google Analytics will display keyword performance data by default (opposed to sources, landing pages &amp; more).Â These keywords are the data you want to export.
+<strong></strong>One thing to notice here is how Google Analytics will display keyword performance data by default (opposed to sources, landing pages &amp; more).
+These keywords are the data you want to export.

 Just as we did with Paid Search Marketing data, you'll want to hit the 'export' button and select the file type as .csv, seen in the screenshot below.

 <a href="http://mkgmediagroup.com/wp-content/uploads/2013/05/Google-Analytics-Export-Organic-Search-Keyword-Data.png"><img class="alignleft size-full wp-image-2722" alt="Google Analytics Export Organic Search Keyword Data" src="http://mkgmediagroup.com/wp-content/uploads/2013/05/Google-Analytics-Export-Organic-Search-Keyword-Data.png" width="880" height="599" /></a>

-<strong>Â </strong>
+<strong> </strong>
 <h3>Assembling the Data into a Master Keyword Playbook</h3>
 At this point, you'll need to assemble the keywords you've extracted from the three sources noted above and create a <strong>Master Keyword Playbook.</strong>

-This playbook will determine whatÂ <em>keywords to targetÂ </em>when creating content and act as your north star -- all content creation decisions should be made using this playbook!
+This playbook will determine what <em>keywords to target </em>when creating content and act as your north star -- all content creation decisions should be made using this playbook!

 More importantly, these keywords should be what we call 'commerce keywords', or keywords / keyword phrases that drive toward a revenue-positive action.
-In our own Master Keyword Playbook, an example of using 'commerce keywords' is using theÂ phraseÂ 'how to find content marketing agency' as opposed to "content marketing tips".
+In our own Master Keyword Playbook, an example of using 'commerce keywords' is using the phrase 'how to find content marketing agency' as opposed to "content marketing tips".

 In assembling your data, you are going to break down into two groups:
 <ol>